 M&A Work Good Background, Scalia Says

-Eugene Scalia, the first Senate-confirmed solicitor at DOL under President George W. Bush, said O’Scannlain’s concentration in M&A is well-suited for the vast requirements of the job with which she’s been entrusted.
+Eugene Scalia, who worked as labor solicitor under President George W. Bush, said O’Scannlain’s concentration in M&A is well-suited for the vast requirements of the job with which she’s been entrusted.

 “You’re assessing a company’s compliance, and telling the acquiring company what potential concerns you see,” Scalia, who was DOL solicitor from 2002-2004, told Bloomberg Law.
 “That requires a thoughtful, informed, objective assessment of the work environment.
 I think that non-adversarial and informed and probing approach toward the workplace in some sense resembles the mission of the Labor Department very well.”